flyfoxCI/converthouse/docs/design.md

 ### Concept
 #### Shard
 A Table is divided into multiple Shards, and each Shard manages a part of the Partition.
-Note that the set of Partitions managed by this shard will change during the running of the system.
+Note that the set of Partitions managed by this shard will change during the running of the system, therefore Partition forms the fundamental building block of auto-rebalance.
 A Table corresponds to multiple shards.
 So Table:Shard = 1:N, Shard:Partition=1:N.

 #### Replication
 Each shard will have multiple copies on different machines.
 The data corresponding to the shard on each machine is called a Replication of this shard.